 - Move the teeth on each master model one treatment step.

-- Duplicate the adjusted master models to create molds.
+- Duplicate the adjusted master models to create stone casts.

 - Trim the thermoforms down to aligners.